-Line No. Filing Name Proceeding Reference Filing Date Requested/ Expected Implementation Date Requested Amount (\$ millions) Affected Affected Total Cost 2016 RRQ 2017 RRQ Description Rate Rate Component 28 2017 AET Advice Letter and Supplemental Advice Letter filing TBD September 2016 and December 2016 1/1/2017 N/A N/A TBD Annual filing to adjust for balancing account over/under collections, and consolidation of electric revenue requirements adopted by the CPUC.
-This filing is supplemental in December.
-Electric CTC; Distribution; DWR; ECRA; Generation; NSGC; ND; PPP; PCIA; Transmission 29 Transmission Access Charge Balancing Account Adjustment (TACBAA) FERC Docket No. TBD December 2016 3/1/2017 TBD N/A 251 The TACBAA is a ratemaking mechanism designed to ensure that the difference in the amount of costs billed to PG&E as a load-serving entity and the revenues paid to PG&E as a Participating Transmission Owner under the California Independent System Operator Corporation Tariff is recovered from or returned to PG&E's End-Use customers.
+Line Proceeding Filing Date Requested/ Expected Requested Amount (\$ millions) Affected Affected No. Implementation Date Total Cost 2017 RRQ 2018 RRQ Description Rate Rate Component This filing is supplemental in December.
+Transmission 19 Transmission Access Charge Balancing Account Adjustment (TACBAA) FERC Docket No. TBD December 2017 3/1/2018 TBD N/A 529 The TACBAA is a ratemaking mechanism designed to ensure that the difference in the amount of costs billed to PG&E as a load-serving entity and the revenues paid to PG&E as a Participating Transmission Owner under the California Independent System Operator Corporation Tariff is recovered from or returned to PG&E's End-Use customers.
 Electric Transmission

-^{} Amount is based on adopted funding.
+$^{^{\}star}$ Amount is based on adopted funding.
 The amount to be requested has not been determined.
 [N/A] - No RRQ or Rate Impact [TBD] - To Be Determined